Zenomodiff/Random-Movie-Names-API/README.md

-An API that will return random film  names.
+An API that will return random Film Names.

 ## Usage: